-The total management expenses incurred (deducted in the daily pricing of the individual portfolios) for the year were £7.8m (2018-19 £6.9m) of which only £0.414m was actually invoiced.
+The total management expenses incurred (deducted in the daily pricing of the individual portfolios) for the year were £7.3m (2019-20 £7.3m) of which only £0.094m was invoiced and the remainder deducted at source by fund managers.
 In addition to these costs, indirect costs are incurred through the bid-offer spread on investments sales and purchases.
-This is reflected in the cost of investment acquisitions and in the proceeds from the sales of investments (Note 14a).
+This is reflected in the cost of investment acquisitions and in the proceeds from the sales of investments (note 14a).